We are changing the way we work.

 Aneth, Disability Rights Activist in Tanzania

-We are supporting young leaders and women with disabilities.
-We will be establishing a leadership academy to strengthen the leadership of those who are most overlooked for opportunities.
+We are supporting lived-experience leadership.
+Building on our work supporting young leaders, we are establishing a global disability leadership academy to strengthen the leadership of those who are most overlooked for opportunities.

-We will encourage collective action and movement-building by promoting collaboration and learning amongst individual disability rights organisations and leaders in each region.
+We are supporting collective action and movement-building by promoting collaboration and learning amongst individual disability rights organisations and leaders in each region.

 Underpinning our change is a commitment to addressing the colonial roots of international development and tackling systemic racism.
 You can read more about our commitments to change here.

-We are currently seeking funding to launch our participatory grantmaking model and leadership academy.
+We are currently seeking funding to launch the leadership academy.

 Back to our roots.